KOINSLOT-Inc/kywy/README.md

 # Getting Started

-Check out our [documentation site](./getting_started.md) to kickstart your Kywy experience!
+Check out our [documentation](./getting_started.md) to kickstart your Kywy experience!